 Stop lighting money on fire: Seven tips to improve developer productivity

-Making investments such as these in improving developer productivity will pay off significantly, giving development teams more time to focus on delivering business capabilities and less time wasted waiting for unnecessary build steps, debugging flaky tests, and hunting down false production alerts.
+Making investments in areas such as these in improving developer productivity will pay off significantly, giving development teams more time to focus on delivering business capabilities and less time spent triaging production issues, fighting flaky tests, waiting for unnecessary build steps, or hunting down false production alerts.

 Reduce build times